jal2003/.StreamScape/README.md

 # StreamScape

-StreamScape is a web application inspired by popular streaming platforms, designed to deliver a personalized and engaging media streaming experience.
+StreamScape is a web application inspired by Netflix, designed to deliver a personalized and engaging media streaming experience.
 It allows users to browse, search, and watch a wide variety of movies and TV shows.

 ## Features